8 Flexible Jobs Perfect for Uni Students

 Get your super organised

 Even as a student, if you get a job, you need a super fund.
 But as a student on a part-time wage, not all super funds will be appropriate for you.
 This is because many super funds charge hefty fees for members even with low balances.
 If you have only been in the workforce for a couple of years, or are just getting your first job, it’s likely that a lot of your super contributions could be eroded by fees.
 But not with Student Super.
-With our student-friendly features like most fees discounted for members with balances under $1,000 (See our Fees & discounts page or PDS for details) and no life insurance, Student Super is a fund tailored to students’ specific needs.
+Student Super is a fund tailored to students’ specific needs.
 Get started today.

 See our Fees & discounts page or PDS for details